for decorative images

 Canoes should ideally be laid flat with their hull up.
 Sawhorses work well.
 If you’re storing multiple canoes or a canoe and a kayak, a storage rack is a great way to maximize your space and keep your boats off the ground.

-When using self-storage keep in mind the vertical and diagonal space as you choose the right sized unit.
+When using self-storage, keep in mind the vertical and diagonal space as you choose the right-sized unit.
 Avoid setting your boat directly on the ground.
 Propping it up on padded supports will prevent warping or cracks.
-The extra space in your unit can be used for items like PFDs and paddles or other seasonal outdoor gear.
+The extra space in your unit can be used for items like PFDs, paddles, or other seasonal outdoor gear.

 Keep Your Kayaks and Canoes Safe and Secure

-A storage unit is the perfect way to ensure your canoe or kayak is always ready for your next adventure out on the open water.
-Keeping your prized boats dry, secure and easy to access is easy with Storelocal.
-Contact us today for a facility near your favorite body of water.
+A storage unit is the perfect way to ensure your canoe or kayak is always ready for your next adventure on the open water.
+Storelocal offers self-storage for watercraft to your prized boats dry, secure, and easy to access.
+Contact us today or use the location finder above to find a facility near your favorite body of water.

 AUTHOR